bgopikrishna/content/blog/getting-started-with-webpack.md

 * CommonJS Modules
 * AMD Modules

-But we can extend it to use other types of files like CSS, images, etc., with Loaders' help.
-We’ll be looking into this article later.
+But we can extend it to other file types like CSS, images, etc., with Loaders help.
+We'll be looking into them later in this article.

 ## Core Concepts

-Four key concepts are helpful when building applications with webpack are
+Four key concepts which are helpful when building applications with webpack are

 1. Entry
 2. Output